Does ozone therapy cause oxidative stress — and is that always bad?

 Many ozone practitioners have an exaggerated and often flawed view of what happens during ozone therapy.
 This results in doctors often combining ozone with dangerous treatments like glutathione IVs to combat the assumed oxidative stress.
 Or they combine it with Vitamin C which often degrades ozone to at least some degree.
 (Picture: Aaron Eckhart in the “Dark Knight”)

-This leads us to the question: Is oxidative stress always bad?
+Is oxidative stress always bad?

 That’s the thing: not all stress is bad, especially when we are talking about oxygen.